JoiRichi/LASV_phylogenetics_pipeline/README.md

 ```

-Upon completion, go to the pipeline Auspice folder and view the final JSON file using [Auspice](https://auspice.us/).
+Upon completion, go to the pipeline 'auspice' folder and view the final JSON file using [Auspice](https://auspice.us/).
 Drag and drop the file.

-Upon completion, go to the Auspice folder and view the final JSON file using [Auspice](https://auspice.us/).

 ## Customization
 The pipeline config folder contains the input files for this pipeline.
 Learn how the data was preprocessed here: [LASV_ML_Manuscript_Data](https://github.com/JoiRichi/LASV_ML_manuscript_data).
 It is possible to use your own custom sequences using the same process.